hasibzunair/pynotify/README.md

 ## Motivations
 <p>
-I'm to lazy to keep watching my model finish training and also to write up a thorough tutorial on this.
+I'm to lazy to keep watching my naive neural network finish training and also to write up a thorough tutorial on this.
 I also train models in CPU which takes hours or in the worst case even days.
 Hence wrote a program to notify me when the task is done and also providing details of it.
 More time to play Counter Strike!
 </p>

 ## What this notebook does?